-- a) promote compact form and a structure of nodes and corridors; - b) promote the use of active transportation and transit in and between residential, employment (including commercial and industrial) and institutional uses and other areas; - c) focus major employment, commercial and other travel-intensive land uses on sites which are well served by transit where this exists or is to be developed, or designing these to facilitate the establishment of transit in the future; - d) focus freight-intensive land uses to areas well served by major highways, airports, rail facilities and marine facilities; - i. encourage transit-supportive development and intensification to improve the mix of employment and housing uses to shorten commute journeys and decrease transportation congestion; - ii. promote design and orientation which maximizes energy efficiency and conservation, and considers the mitigating effects of vegetation and green infrastructure; and - iii. maximize vegetation within settlement areas, where feasible.
+- a) promote compact form and a structure of nodes and corridors; - b) promote the use of active transportation and transit in and between residential, employment (including commercial and industrial) and institutional uses and other areas; - c) focus major employment, commercial and other travel-intensive land uses on sites which are well served by transit where this exists or is to be developed, or designing these to facilitate the establishment of transit in the future: - d) focus freight-intensive land uses to areas well served by major highways, airports, rail facilities and marine facilities; - e) encourage transit-supportive development and intensification to improve the mix of employment and housing uses to shorten commute journeys and decrease transportation congestion; - f) promote design and orientation which maximizes energy efficiency and conservation, and considers the mitigating effects of vegetation and green infrastructure; and - g) maximize vegetation within settlement areas, where feasible.

 The proposed development provides an efficient site layout and a compact built form.
 The site is located along County Road 3 (Prince Street), a key transportation corridor in the Village.
-The presence of sidewalks and a midblock connection within the subdivision will improve connections between existing residential neighbourhoods, parkland, and nearby amenities.
+The presence of sidewalks and a mid-block connection within the subdivision will improve connections between existing residential neighbourhoods, parkland, and nearby amenities.
 Fewer and shorter vehicle trips will be required to access businesses and services located in proximity to the site.
 The design of the proposed development is sensitive to environmental constraints and known ecological features.
-A portion of the site will be maintained as open space, including a public park and stormwater management pond.
+A portion of the site will be maintained as open space (Block 214) to accommodate a 30 metre setback from the watercourse